Middlesex-London EMS: Operations

-Service is provided to a residential population of approximately 400,000 people, in the 9 local townships of Middlesex County.
+Service is provided to a residential population of approximately 500,000 people, in the 9 local townships of Middlesex County.

-Middlesex-London EMS operates a total of 13 dedicated EMS stations, geographically distributed across the 1447 sqmi of the Middlesex County.
+Middlesex-London Paramedic Service operates a total of 13 dedicated Paramedic response stations, geographically distributed across the 1447 sqmi of the Middlesex County, as well as their headquarters, where some ambulances are deployed from and assigned to other stations across the city.
 Emergency service headquarters is located at 1035 Adelaide Street South in London.
 Air ambulance operations are provided within the City of London by Ornge, a privately owned air ambulance contractor, under contract to the Government of Ontario.